It's Not Sustainable: When Men Hit Their Breaking Point

 “It’s not sustainable.”

-10 minute read
+3 minute read

-The “It’s Not Sustainable” Model
+The 6 Step “It’s Not Sustainable-Breaking Point” Model

 Seeing the patterns

-Creating the model
+Building the model

-5. The stress and mechanisms of escape lead to physical health problems.
-At some point, these physical health problems produce a “wake up call” that scares them shitless.
-“It’s not sustainable” they say.
+The stress and mechanisms of escape lead to physical health problems.
+At some point, these physical health problems produce a “wake up call” or “health scare” that scares them shitless.

 That’s pretty much it.

-1. External World
+Step 1: External World Focus

-For most of these mens lives there’s been an exclusive focus on the external world; the pursuit of success.
+For most of these men’s lives there’s been an exclusive focus on the external world; the pursuit of success.
 The external world of success steers the ship, rather than the internal world.
 External directed, rather than self-directed.

-Climbing the career ladder (A) which provides a lifestyle (B) that gains the approval of others (C) = Success.
+The external world focus can be summed up with a simple A-B-C model.
+Climbing the career ladder (A) which provides a luxury lifestyle (B) that gains the approval of others (C) = Success.

 Generally, this whole process is subconscious.